Loopring/trusted_setup/participants.md

 ipfs add signed_attestation.txt >> my_name_summary.txt
 ipfs daemon
 ```
 You need to share the `my_name_summary.txt` file with the coordinator using the Keybase's chat, while keep IPFS daemon up runing and also keep your computer from sleeping.

-It will mostly likely to take the coordinator will 30 minutes to download all files.
+(It will to take the coordinator about **30 minutes to 1 hour** to download all files.)

-### Step#7
+### Step#8
 Wait patiently unitl the coordinator confirmed all files have been retrieved.
-Then you can run: `ipfs repo gc` to release disk space.
+Then you can run: `ipfs repo gc` to release disk space and delete all code and files from disk.